Cvmcosta/ltijs/docs/README.md

 > - [Migrating from version 4](https://cvmcosta.github.io/ltijs/#/migration)
 > - [CHANGELOG](https://cvmcosta.github.io/ltijs/#/changelog)

+> Ltijs is the first LTI Library to implement the new [LTI® Advantage Dynamic Registration Service](https://cvmcosta.me/ltijs/#/dynamicregistration), now supported by **Moodle 3.10**.
+> The Dynamic Registration Service turns the LTI Tool registration flow into a fast, completely automatic process.

 > *Learning Tools Interoperability® (LTI®) is a trademark of the IMS Global Learning Consortium, Inc. (https://www.imsglobal.org)*

 ## Table of Contents